 ENG656 History of Rhetoric

-Classical rhetoric focuses on the teachings of the major figures of ancient rhetoric, such as the sophists, Plato, Aristotle, Cicero, and Quintillion.
-Students will study the classical texts which form the base of modern studies in rhetoric and composition.
-The course also glosses major shifts through Medieval, Renaissance, and Enlightenment rhetoric.
+Focuses on the teachings of the major figures of ancient rhetoric, such as the sophists, Plato, Aristotle, Cicero, and Quintilian.
+Students will study the classical texts that form the basis of modern rhetoric studies.
+The course also surveys major shifts through Medieval, Renaissance, and Enlightenment rhetoric.

-- Analyze, discriminate, and distinguish disparate ancient views on rhetoric and the uses of language.
+- Analyze and distinguish among ancient views on rhetoric and the uses of language.

-- Apply ancient theory to understanding the persuasive effect of ancient texts.
+- Apply ancient theory to understanding the persuasive effect of texts.